 - Picton Road connects the M1 Princes Motorway near Mount Ousley in the east, with the M31 Hume Motorway at Wilton and Picton in the west and is an integral link to the urbanising areas to the west of Wollongong at Wilton and Camden, and to the larger area of rapidly changing western Sydney.
 In the future, it will be a major freight link to the Aerotropolis precinct that surrounds the new Western Sydney Airport (WSA). - As one of the state's busiest freight corridors, it carries a high proportion of heavy vehicles with few comparisons in NSW.
 The annual growth of traffic, including heavy vehicles, has been significant and is set to continue for both passengers and freight, with the planned population increase at Wilton and the development of the WSA and Aerotropolis.
 It is expected to reach capacity by the mid-2020s. - Upgrades to Picton Road propose (among other objectives) to improve freight connectivity from Port Kembla and the broader Illawarra region. - The Australian and NSW Government have funded over \$60 million in safety improvements on Picton Road since 2010.
-In November 2020, the NSW Government announced a further \$44 million to plan for an upgrade of Picton Road between the Wilton Growth Area and the M1 Princes Motorway and in 2022 the Federal Government committed a further \$95.6 million towards the planning works for Picton Road Upgrades and Picton Bypass. - o In February 2019, Infrastructure Australia added the need to address capacity and safety issues on Picton Road to their Infrastructure Priority List. - The NSW Government has subsequently completed a strategic business case (Stage 2 of Infrastructure Australia's Assessment Framework), although it has not yet been submitted to Infrastructure Australia.
+In November 2020, the NSW Government announced a further \$44 million to plan for an upgrade of Picton Road between the Wilton Growth Area and the M1 Princes Motorway and in 2022 the Federal Government committed a further \$95.6 million towards the planning works for Picton Road Upgrades and Picton Bypass. - In February 2019, Infrastructure Australia added the need to address capacity and safety issues on Picton Road to their Infrastructure Priority List. - The NSW Government has subsequently completed a strategic business case (Stage 2 of Infrastructure Australia's Assessment Framework), although it has not yet been submitted to Infrastructure Australia. - Mt Ousley Interchange - The project is an interchange on the M1 Princes Motorway at the base of Mount Ousley, replacing the existing intersection which currently experiences long queues and delays during peak periods.